cisco/mindmeld/source/userguide/entity_resolver.rst

 (Optional) Access & train specific entity resolvers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As an alternative to building all entity resolvers required for an app, you can also access and train resolvers of a particular domain-intent hierarchy.
-This might be useful in case you want to to run some simple tests for specific resolvers.
+This might be useful in case you want to run some simple tests for specific resolvers.

 .. code-block:: python